vuejs/v2.vuejs.org/src/guide/render-function.md

   'div',

   // {Object}
-  // An data object corresponding to the attributes
+  // A data object corresponding to the attributes
   // you would use in a template.
 Optional.
   {
-    // ... (see more detail below)
+    // (see details in the next section below)
   },

   // {String | Array}